AJFrio/AIDev/README.md

 ### `update_file`
 Updates a file with new content and commits the changes to the working branch.

+### `add_file`
+Creates a new file with specified content.
+Prevents overwriting existing files.

+### `make_dir`
+Creates a new directory by adding a `.gitkeep` file to maintain the directory structure in Git.
+This is necessary because GitHub doesn't support empty directories.

 ### `change_dir`
 Changes the current working directory for navigation.